 Will UK House Prices Rise or Fall in 2021?

-Investment management consultant MATTHEW FEARGRIEVE discusses what 2021 has in store for the UK housing market, why you should be wary of estate agent hype and why the stamp duty savings currently on offer are really non-existent.
+Investment management consultant MATTHEW FEARGRIEVE discusses what 2021 has in store for the UK housing market, what the stamp duty extension to 30 June really means for buyers, and why you should be wary of estate agent hype and why the stamp duty savings currently on offer are really non-existent.

 The economic crisis of 2020 caused by the COVID-19 pandemic reinforced the existence of two phenomena.
 First, the massive disconnect between the stock markets and economic reality.
 As economic growth dwindled, recession kicked in and unemployment rose, the S&P500 and other world indices rallied.
 Secondly, as the UK established itself as the World Number 2 for coronavirus mortality, and Brexit worries played out, the UK property market took off.